Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 Supply Chain Compromise

 Attackers are increasingly targeting trusted suppliers to distribute ransomware through legitimate channels.
 Next-generation SEGs address this through enhanced verification of communication patterns and integration with third-party risk management platforms.
-Organizations with supplier communication baseline monitoring detected 79% of anomalous supplier behavior before it resulted in successful attacks.
+Organizations with supplier communication baseline monitoring can better detect anomalous supplier behavior before it results in successful attacks.

 Building a Ransomware-Resistant Email Security